-This was the case when a global strategic client instructed our Paris litigation team to work on a matter that involved reviewing a set of employment contracts to identify relevant information and provide advice in relation to our findings.
+This was the case when a global strategic client of ours instructed our Paris litigation team to work on a matter that involved reviewing a set of employment contracts.
+Our lawyers were tasked with identifying relevant information and providing advice in relation to their findings.

-Due to the tight deadline, the litigation lawyers worked with the Best Delivery team to work out how to speed up delivery.
+Due to the tight deadline, the employment litigation lawyers worked with our Best Delivery team to work out how to speed up delivery.
 The team provides a dedicated service that brings legal disciplines and technology together to create a smooth, efficient offering.
 In this case, the team was able to use this combination to troubleshoot the task at hand.

-The Best Delivery team, working with the lawyers and their secretaries, created a list of key words and phrases that would indicate that a contract needed further scrutiny.
-All 1,000 contracts were uploaded into Kira and searched for the key terms.
+The team, working with the employment litigation lawyers and their secretaries, created a list of key words and phrases that would indicate that a contract needed further scrutiny.
+From there, all 1,000 contracts were uploaded into a machine learning platform and searched for the key terms.